marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 1. Craft a new `curl` command that now uses the `--cookie` option, followed by the path to your cookies file.
 For the URL, use `http://localhost:8080/wp-admin/index.php`:

 curl --cookie ./ryancookies.txt http://localhost:8080/wp-admin/index.php

+Q: Is it obvious that we can access the Dashboard?
+(Y/N)